sisoje/swiftui-interaction-tests/README.md

 The script generates the Xcode project with XcodeGen, picks the first available iPhone simulator, and runs UI tests.

+To test your own package, uncomment the `packages` section in `project.yml`.

 ## Structure

 - `SharedCode/` - `TestView` struct and extensions (shared between app and tests)